-Accompanied by a qualified guide, the UNESCO Global Geopark of Percé offers you to hike to discover 500 millions of years of history of the Earth.
-Through the captivating geological history of Percé, different routes are proposed.
+Accompanied by a qualified guide, the UNESCO Global Geopark of Percé invites you to hike to explore more than 500 million years of Earth's history.
+Through the captivating geological history of Percé, different routes are offered.

 Duration: 1h30 approx.